-Born in Cleveland OH, David Arneson earned a Bachelor of Architecture degree from the University of Cincinnati in 1991.
-Undergraduate studies included a term in Copenhagen, extensive travel in Europe, and work internships in London, New Canaan CT, and Santa Fe NM.
-He earned a Graduate Design diploma from the Architectural Association School of Architecture in London in 1996.
+Born in Cleveland OH, David Arneson earned a bachelor's degree in architecture from the University of Cincinnati in 1991.
+Undergraduate studies included a term in Copenhagen, extensive travel in Europe, and internships in London, New Canaan CT, and Santa Fe NM.
+He earned a graduate degree from the Architectural Association in London in 1996.
 He moved to North Carolina later that year and worked with Lyn McClay and Werner Hausler at DesignSpec.
 In 2004 he joined Scott Harmon and created Center Studio Architecture in downtown Durham.

 2005 - The Cheri Ross and Tim Lenoir Residence, 719 Still Meadow Lane, Fox Hill Farm, Hillsborough NC.
 5100 sf.
 Designed with both passive and active solar features, rooms are spread out around a long stone wall that extends through house and out into the landscape.
 Designed as a joint venture with Lyn McClay of DesignSpec in Chapel Hill.
 Built by Kenny Pope Builders.
 Photos by Chloë Seymore and Harrison Haynes.
 Interior design by Cindy Spuria.
 Landscape design by Todd Whaley.
 Sold in 2015 to Markus Wilhelm.

-2012 - The Kara Pittman Residence, 120 The Hollow, Chapel Hill.
+2012 - The Kara Pittman Residence, 120 The Hollow, Chapel Hill NC.
 Designed while in partnership with Scott Harmon.
 Built on the site of a older ranch, bottom photo.
 Sold in 2013 to Lili E. Teleki.

-2012 - aka Modern Cabin, VA.
+2012 - aka Modern Cabin, in VA.
 Project architect, Will Rodenhizer.
 Photos by Sarah Arneson.